soheilhm/react-sass-composed-components/README.md

 create-react-app is a fantastic tool to start applications with zero configuration

-In the current version ( 0.2.1 ) does not support Sass :(
+The current version ( 0.2.1 ) does not support Sass :(

 create-react-app-sass - Sass supports files (with zero settings :D ).